Understanding 2E Kids

 Gifted and LD students can be categorized under 3 groups, each one with unique challenges:

-- Identified gifted kids with subtle learning disabilities – While they are expected to perform well, they are often clueless on what to do because of their LD.
+- Identified gifted kids with subtle learning disabilities – While they are expected to perform well, they are often clueless about what to do because of their LD.

 - Unidentified children whose disabilities and gifts are masked by their average achievement.
 They struggle to keep up with their peers.
-Their exceptional intellectual ability works overtime to make up for their undiagnosed learning issues.
+Their exceptional intellectual ability works overtime to compensate for their undiagnosed learning issues.

 Ultimately, 2E learners must learn to advocate for themselves.
 Their teachers and parents can help by sticking to the following guidelines: